Social inequality: Inequality and ideology

+The evidence of increasing economic disparity and volatility of family incomes is clear, particularly in the United States, as shown by the work of Thomas Piketty and others.
+Commentators such as Martin Wolf emphasize the importance of economics.
+They warn that such trends increase resentment and make people susceptible to populist rhetoric.
+Evidence for this is mixed.
+At the macro level, political scientists report that xenophobia, anti-immigrant feeling, and resentment towards out-groups tend to be higher during difficult economic times.
+Economic crises have been associated with gains by far-right political parties.
+However, there is little evidence at the micro- or individual level to link individual economic grievances and populist support.
+Populist politicians tend to put pressure on central bank independence.

 Though the above discussion is limited to specific Western ideologies, similar thinking can be found, historically, in differing societies throughout the world.
 While, in general, eastern societies tend toward collectivism, elements of individualism and free market organization can be found in certain regions and historical eras.
 Classic Chinese society in the Han and Tang dynasties, for example, while highly organized into tight hierarchies of horizontal inequality with a distinct power elite also had many elements of free trade among its various regions and subcultures.

 Social mobility is the movement along social strata or hierarchies by individuals, ethnic group, or nations.
 There is a change in literacy, income distribution, education and health status.
 The movement can be vertical or horizontal.
 Vertical is the upward or downward movement along social strata which occurs due to change of jobs or marriage.
 Horizontal movement along levels that are equally ranked.
 Intra-generational mobility is a social status change in a generation (single lifetime).
 For example, a person moves from a junior staff in an organization to the senior management.
 The absolute management movement is where a person gains better social status than their parents, and this can be due to improved security, economic development, and better education system.
 Relative mobility is where some individual are expected to have higher social ranks than their parents.

 Today, there is belief held by some that social inequality often creates political conflict and growing consensus that political structures determine the solution for such conflicts.
 Under this line of thinking, adequately designed social and political institutions are seen as ensuring the smooth functioning of economic markets such that there is political stability, which improves the long-term outlook, enhances labour and capital productivity and so stimulates economic growth.
 With higher economic growth, net gains are positive across all levels and political reforms are easier to sustain.
 This may explain why, over time, in more egalitarian societies fiscal performance is better, stimulating greater accumulation of capital and higher growth.